Build a composable AI Devin

 }

-• Returned stream and pipe as react-copilot.
+• Returned the stream and pipe as react-copilot.

 Step #6Database Architect Pipe

-We already defined runDatabaseArchitect in the step 4.
+You have already defined runDatabaseArchitectAgent in the step 4.
 Let's write its implementation.
-Add the following code to the call-pipes.ts file:
+Add the following code to the run-agents.ts file:

 /**